Aron Kincaid

+Early life

+Kincaid graduated from Oakland High School.
+After graduation, he served in the United States Coast Guard reserve.

 Career

-Kincaid was born Norman Neale Williams II.
-His father, a second lieutenant in the Army Air Forces, died during World War II.
-His mother remarried and moved to Oakland, California, where Kincaid graduated from Oakland High School.
-After graduation, he served in the United States Coast Guard reserve.

 While attending UCLA, Kincaid was spotted in a local stage production by a casting agent and signed to a contract with Universal Pictures.
-That led to a brief, uncredited performance in Spartacus.
 Kincaid then landed a regular role in the final season of the television sitcom Bachelor Father (1962) as Warren Dawson, Bentley Gregg's junior partner and fiancé of Kelly, Gregg's niece.